Bert-JanP/KustoConJetBrains/README.md

 # JetBrains Installation Guide

-This folder contains the small installer and updater for JetBrains.
+This folder contains a small installer and updater for JetBrains.
 Run the deploy script to perform the installation — it will call the other scripts as needed.

 Files in this folder
 - a----  10/25/2025  3:47 PM    375   JetBrains.ps1